 Mrs. Murphy Exemption to the Fair Housing Act Defined

 The rules for housing discrimination were codified under the Fair Housing Act (FHA), and most landlords are subject to them.
-However, there is an exception to the rule called the Mrs. Murphy Exemption which allows a landlord to reject applicants for most reasons, discriminatory or not.
+However, there is an exception to the rule called the Mrs. Murphy Exemption which allows a landlord to reject applicants for almost any reason.

 What is the Mrs. Murphy Exemption?

-The Mrs. Murphy Exemption allows for property owners to be able to deny applicants based on nearly any criteria they choose.
-If a property owner finds themselves the subject of a discrimination lawsuit, they can use the Mrs. Murphy Exemption as a legal defense.
+The Mrs. Murphy Exemption allows property owners to deny applicants based on nearly any criteria they choose.
+If a property owner is the subject of a discrimination lawsuit, they can use the Mrs. Murphy Exemption as a legal defense.

 This exemption states that if a single dwelling has four or fewer units, and the owner lives in one of those units, that home is not subject to FHA regulations and discrimination lawsuits.

-The idea is that Mrs. Murphy (a fictitious owner of a multi-unit residential dwelling) should be able to pick who lives in the house with her.
-The origin unfortunately has racial underpinnings, as the idea would be that Mrs. Murphy wouldn’t want to eat with people of other races.
+The exemption comes from the idea that Mrs. Murphy (a fictitious owner of a multi-unit residential dwelling) should be able to pick who lives in the house with her.
+The origin, unfortunately, has racial underpinnings, as the origin of the exemption is that Mrs. Murphy wouldn’t want to eat with people of other races.

 The Mrs. Murphy Exemption is a federal law that applies to the entire United States.
 However, each state has the right to reduce the reach of the Mrs. Murphy Exemption.
-If you potentially qualify for the exemption, be sure to check your state’s regulations.
+If you potentially qualify for the exemption, be sure to check your state’s regulations before rejecting applicants for potentially discriminatory reasons.

 warning

-A property owner planning to use the Mrs. Murphy Exemption cannot state their discriminatory practices in any advertisements, marketing materials, or on the application itself.
-If a landlord rejects an applicant for what would normally be discriminatory circumstances, the owner cannot inform the applicant of that reason.
+A property owner planning to use the Mrs. Murphy Exemption cannot state their discriminatory practices in any marketing materials, advertisements, or on the application.
+If a landlord rejects an applicant for what would usually be discriminatory circumstances, the owner cannot inform the applicant of that reason.

 Who Does the Mrs. Murphy Exemption Apply To?

 The Mrs. Murphy Exemption applies to a property owner who lives in a single dwelling with four or fewer rental units.
-This would usually be the case with someone who owns a home and is renting out individual rooms, or the entire basement.
+This would usually be the case with someone who owns a home and rents out individual rooms or the basement.

 Also, there are a few situations where a landlord can lose the exemption.
 Here are a few:

-• Owner hires a real estate professional to find tenants.
+• The owner hires a real estate professional to find tenants.

-All three of these situations result in the landlord becoming what’s known as a professional landlord, who cannot use the Mrs. Murphy Exemption.
+All three of these situations result in the landlord becoming a professional landlord, who cannot use the Mrs. Murphy Exemption.

 Mrs murphy on iPropertyManagement.com